 The commission also addressed one of the biggest bank bailouts.
 Royal Bank of Scotland was rescued in 2008 with a 45 billion-pound ($71 billion) injection of state capital that has proved crippling to the British economy.
 The country's political leaders are anxious to return the bank, which is more than 80 percent owned by the taxpayer, to the private sector.
 But the timing, and therefore whether taxpayers will get their money back, remains up in the air.

 The commission says that RBS continues to be weighed down by uncertainty over the bad assets it still holds and by having the government as its main shareholder.

-It said that the government should make a commitment to undertake a detailed analysis of whether or not to split off the bank's bad assets into a separate legal entity — known as the good bank/bad bank split.
+It said the government should make a commitment to undertake a detailed analysis of whether or not to split off the bank's bad assets into a separate legal entity -- known as the good bank/bad bank split.
 The governor of the Bank of England, Mervyn King, is among those who have argued that the losses for the taxpayer might be lessened if they were split, with the bad bank left with the state and unwound over time.

 The commission also urged the banks to honor the report's recommendations in letter and in spirit, hoping that in this way the institutions would earn public respect and build trust.

 The report's authors felt the need to offer a more philosophical look in resolving the big issues.
 It argued that it was time to learn the lessons of the past.